reitovo/vlink-client/Readme.en.md

 ### Introduction

-`VTube Studio Link!` can help v-tubers who use `VTube Studio` to host collaborate event, featuring:
+`VTube Studio Link!` can help v-tubers who use `VTube Studio` to host a collaborative event, featuring:

-1. No need to share models, no copyright worries from softwares that based on model sharing like `PrprLive`.
+1. No need to share models, no copyright worries from software that is based on model sharing like `PrprLive`.
 2. Support native transparency.
-3. Low system resource comsumption, fully hardware accelerated.
+3. Low system resource consumption, fully hardware accelerated.
 4. Supports P2P and Relay transmission to cover all network situations.
 5. No need to deploy servers yourself, built-in one-key start (charged).